 The paper is organized as follows.
-In Section 2, we present our testing procedure, we study its asymptotic behavior under the null hypothesis and under a sequence of local alternatives, and we establish the validity of wild bootstrap procedure to compute critical values.
-In Section 3, we compare the small sample behavior of our test to some existing procedures, and we illustrate its use and advantages in analyzing data on children birthweight.
+In Section 2, we present our testing procedure, we study its asymptotic behavior under the null hypothesis and under a sequence of local alternatives, and we establish the validity of wild bootstrap.
+In Section 3, we compare the small sample behavior of our test to some existing procedures, and we illustrate its use on birthweight data.
+Section 3 concludes.
 Section 4 gathers our technical proofs.